voi-api/voi-api.github.io/maas-pro.md

 # Rental

-A rental is a domain where a user is having access to the scooter.
-It is done by starting and ending the rental.
-At the end of the rental, the price will be posted so that the partner can charge the user.
-A user can only rent one scooter at the time and it is not possible to pre-book a scooter.
+A rental is a domain where a user has access to a scooter.
+It is done by starting and ending a rental.
+At the end of a rental, the price will be posted so that the partner can charge the user.
+A user can only rent one scooter at a time and it is not possible to pre-book a scooter.

 ## Rental model